Herbs List

 Part Used: Bark

-Habitat: Native to North America
+Habitat: Black Cherry is native to North America

 Native Americans used black cherry as a medicinal herb to treat coughs.
 The bark from the black cherry tree was often made into a tea or syrup and used to expel worms, heal ulcers and treat burns.
 They also used it as a remedy for sore throat, pneumonia and lack of appetite.
 Black Cherry bark contains a glycoside called prunasin.
 This substance quells spasms in the smooth muscles of the bronchioles, thus reducing the cough reflex.